 I’ll also describe different techniques you can use to get different looks and methods to convert your images to black and white.

-A Few Tips to Envision your Photograph in Black and White
+Tips to Envision your Photograph in Black and White

 - If you are having trouble visualizing your macro images in black and white, the display can be changed to black and white in many mirrorless cameras.